adebola-io/enjoy-your-day/README.md

+> **THIS PROJECT IS 30% COMPLETE.**

 <p align="center">
     <img src="assets/icon-gray.svg" width="128" height="128" alt="Icon of Enjoy Your Day, a square white outline with dot-circled eyes and a smiley face, slightly tilted to the right.">
 </p>

 <p align="center">
-    <h1 align="center">Enjoy Your Day</h1>
+    <h1 align="center">Enjoy Your Day, Everyday.</h1>
 </p>

-_Enjoy Your Day_ is a simple offline-supported web app that generates goals to make each day a little more interesting.
+_Enjoy Your Day_ is a simple offline web app for tracking daily goals.
+It is a proof-of-concept app for [@adbl/unfinished](https://github.com/adebola-io/unfinished), a lightweight web framework.
 ## 🚀 Deployment

-The application is deployed on [enjoyyourday.live](https://enjoyyourday.live).
+The stage application is deployed on [dev.enjoyyourday.live/](https://dev.enjoyyourday.live/).

 ## ✨ Features

 - 📝 Simple and intuitive interface.
 - 📈 Personalized set for each day.
 - 📊 Tracks your progress and provides recommendations.
-- 📦 Easy to use and customizable
+- 📦 Easy to use and customizable.

 ## 🏁 Getting Started